 Congratulations!
-You’ve published your first book or maybe your tenth!
+You’ve published your first low-content book or maybe your tenth!

 It’s time to start promoting those beautiful books of yours.